homijan/greencard-docs/README.md

 1) AMC-D-15-04866 Applied Mathematics and Computation
 Title: Extending linear finite elements to quadratic precision in arbitrary meshes

-Dear Mr. Milan Holec,
-Thank you for your review of this manuscript.

 2) AMC-D-15-04866R1 Applied Mathematics and Computation
 Title: Extending linear finite elements to quadratic precision on arbitrary meshes

-Dear Mr. Milan Holec,

-Thank you once again for reviewing the above-referenced paper.
-With your help the following final decision has now been reached: Accept.

 3) JCOMP-D-17-00915 Journal of Computational Physics
 Title: The construction of conservative radiation hydrodynamics algorithm in two dimensional spherical geometry: Part I: Staggered Lagrangian hydrodynamics.

-Dear Dr. Holec,

-Thank you for sending your report.
-Your kind help with Journal of Computational Physics is much appreciated.

 4) POP19-AR-58736	A model for plasma-neutral fluid interaction and its application to a study of CT formation in a magnetised Marshall gun	16-Oct-2019	11-Nov-2019	13-Nov-2019